red-collar-official/flutter_kore/packages/umvvm/doc/utility.md

 );
 ```

-You also can manually call validator for field and reset field with corresponding methods:
+You can also manually call the validator for a field and reset the field with corresponding methods:

 ```dart
 validateField(passwordKey);